l3uddz/plex_autoscan/README.md

 ```

 If the filepath that was reported to plex_autoscan by sonarr/radarr was `/home/seed/media/fused/Movies/Die Hard/Die Hard.mkv` then the path that would be scanned by plex would become `/mnt/unionfs/Movies/Die Hard/Die Hard.mkv`.

+`SERVER_FILE_EXIST_PATH_MAPPINGS` this is exactly like the option above, but for the file exist checks. this is useful when using docker, because the folder being scanned by the plex container, may be different to the path on the host system running plex_autoscan.
+This config option allows you to specify a path mapping to be used exclusively for the file exist checks, and then continue using the remapped path using the setting above for the plex scanner.

 `SERVER_ALLOW_MANUAL_SCAN` when set to true will allow GET requests to the webhook URL where you can perform manual scans on a filepath.
 Remember all path mappings and section id mappings of server apply.
 So this is a good way of testing your configuration manually.
 You can either visit your webhook url in a browser, or initiate a scan by curl e.g. `curl -d "eventType=Manual&filepath=/mnt/unionfs/Media/Movies/Shut In (20166f533t In (2016) - Bluray-1080p.x264.DTS-GECKOS.mkv" http://localhost:3468/0c1fa3c9867e48b1bb3aa055cb86`